Can Male And Female Betta Fish Live Together (Tips for success!)

 You will know immediately if your betta fish are unhappy as they will begin to flare their gills and fins, which is a defensive posture designed to make them look bigger and more threatening.

-If you’re not sure how your particular bettas will get along, it’s best to err on the side of caution and keep them separated.
+If you’re unsure how your particular bettas will get along, it’s best to err on caution and keep them separated.

 Many betta owners use mirrors as an exercise tool because just seeing their own reflection can provoke a reaction, so you will need to keep your bettas apart and out of sight from each other.